18F/guides/content/engineering/about/about.md

 Our approach:
 ### [Putting user experience first](https://guides.18f.gov/ux-guide/)
-We have amazing designers and strategists that are skilled in fulfilling the needs of the people that will use your product or service.
-We get to collaborate with them on creating the best way to serve our users.
+We have amazing designers and strategists who are skilled in fulfilling the needs of the people who will use your product or service.
+We collaborate with them on creating the best way to serve our users.

 ### [Reducing risk with agile practices](https://guides.18f.gov/derisking/)
 We use agile methodologies (usually SCRUM or Kanban) to achieve our goals and model how an agile, cross-functional team works.
 Being agile allows us to implement DevOps best practices.